pablgonz/enumext-tmp/README.md

 ## License

-The scontents package may be modified and distributed under the terms and conditions of the [LaTeX Project Public License](https://www.latex-project.org/lppl/), version 1.3c or greater.
+The <code>&langle;enumext&rangle;</code> package may be modified and distributed under the terms and conditions of the [LaTeX Project Public License](https://www.latex-project.org/lppl/), version 1.3c or greater.

 ## Content of the repository